skysuzuki/Bouyant/README.md

 # Bouyant

+## Project Overview

-Calculate the right liters for surfboard of your skill level
+Allow surfers to calculate the approximate liters for a surfboard of their skill level

+### Tech stack
+- Swift
+- Core Data